bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <a href="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8"><strong>How to Write a JavaScript Promise</strong><br />
 <em>What is a promise?</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c"><strong>A Coding Writer’s Guide: An Introduction To ES6 Promises</strong><br />
+<a href="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c"><strong>A Coding Writer's Guide: An Introduction To ES6 Promises</strong><br />
-<em>Welcome back to the 'A Coding Writer’s Guide’ series!
-If you have been keeping up with this series, you’d know that I…</em>medium.com</a><a href="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Welcome back to the 'A Coding Writer's Guide' series!
+If you have been keeping up with this series, you'd know that I…</em>medium.com</a><a href="https://medium.com/swlh/a-coding-writers-guide-an-introduction-to-es6-promises-9ff9f9e88f6c" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/itnext/reverse-engineering-understand-promises-1jfc" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/itnext/reverse-engineering-understand-promises-1jfc"><strong>Reverse engineering - Understanding Promises in JavaScript</strong><br />
 <em>We will reverse engineer Promises in JavaScript together with some 90s nostalgia.
 Tagged with showdev, tutorial…</em>dev.to</a><a href="https://dev.to/itnext/reverse-engineering-understand-promises-1jfc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>